IGVF-DACC/igvfd/src/igvfd/schemas/changelogs/construct_library.md

 ### Minor changes since schema version 6

-* Make required properties `lab` and `award` not submittable.
-No further submissions of construct_library are accepted.
+* Restrict `lab` and `award` to submittable by admins only.
+No further submissions of construct_libraries are accepted, please submit construct_library_set objects instead.

 ### Schema version 6